BlacksilverConsulting/ImgOverlay/var/imaging/resources/migr8/README.md

 `su - postgres -c "createdb images"`

-`su - postgres -c "gunzip /tmp/img-migr8.dump.gz | psql images"`
+`su - postgres -c "gunzip -c /tmp/img-migr8.dump.gz | psql images"`

 If the `createdb` command fails because the database already exists, you can delete it like this: